 “Calorie counting doesn’t work.”

 “What you eat is more important than how much.”

-Learn the truth, however, and you’ll know how to lose weight with ease while also eating foods you actually enjoy.
+Learn the truth, however, and you can lose weight with ease while also eating foods you enjoy.

 A big promise, I know, but it’s not an exaggeration.

 So, what’s the big “secret” to effective weight loss?

 - If you want to lose weight, you need to eat less energy than you burn over time.

 - If you want to gain weight, you need to eat slightly more energy than you burn over time.

 - If you want to maintain your current weight, you need to eat more or less the same amount of energy you burn over time.